 Are you concerned about the cost of healthcare during your golden years?
 If not, perhaps you should be.
 It’s not a secret that such costs have skyrocketed over the past few decades, which has resulted in more employers dropping the option to continue health care coverage into retirement.
 Currently, only about 35% of employers are offering this option, down from 66% two decades ago, according to a recent Investopedia piece.
 This means there’s a good chance the planning and funding of your healthcare could be solely upon your shoulders come time for retirement.

 Analyzing Health Care Costs in Retirement

-If your general health is good heading into retirement, then there’s a better chance your health care costs will be lower than average.
-But just to give an general picture, an average 65-year-old couple can expect to pay $163,000 in out-of-pocket expenses for health care during retirement, according to the Employee Benefit Research Institute.
+If your general health is good heading into retirement, there is a better chance your health care costs will be lower than average.
+But just to give a general picture, an average 65-year-old couple can expect to pay $163,000 in out-of-pocket expenses for health care during retirement, according to the Employee Benefit Research Institute.
 This number does not include long-term care, such as a nursing home.